-The Company may be subject to growth-related risks including capacity constraints and pressure on its internal systems and controls.
+The Company may be subject to growth-related risks arising from expansion of its operations and further acquisitions.
+Such growth-related risks include capacity constraints and increased pressure on the Company's internal systems and controls.
 The ability of the Company to manage growth effectively will require continued implementation and improvement of its operational and financial systems and to expand, train and manage its employee base.
-The inability of the Company to deal with growth may have a material adverse effect on its business, financial condition, results of operations and prospects.
+The inability of the Company to deal with growth may have a material adverse effect on its business, financial condition, results of operations, and general prospects.